‘Local Offer’ for Children with Special Educational Needs and disabilities.

 13. Who can I contact for further information?

 The first point of contact will always be your child’s class teacher.
-The Inclusion Manager at this school is Terry Ryan and the Learning Mentor is Emma Shields; They are available if further assistance is necessary.
+The Inclusion Manager at this school is Terry Ryan.
+He is available if further assistance is necessary.
 If you have any concerns we are sure they can be addressed by one of the people named above.
 If you feel your worries or concerns are not being addressed then please refer to our Complaints Policy which can be found here.

 The information in this report feeds into the West Sussex County Council's local offer which details support, opportunities and services available to children and young people in their area who have SEN. This can be accessed at westsussex.local-offer.org.